pubkey/rxdb/docs-src/docs/articles/javascript-vector-database.md

 ## Indexing the Embeddings for Better Performance

 To address the scalability issue, we need to store embeddings in a way that allows us to avoid fetching all of them from storage during a query.
 In traditional databases, you can sort documents by an **index field**, allowing efficient queries that retrieve only the necessary documents.
 An index organizes data in a structured, sortable manner, much **like a phone book**.
 However, with vector embeddings we are not dealing with simple, single values.
-Instead, we have large **lists of numbers**, which makes indexing more complex because we have more then one dimension.
+Instead, we have large **lists of numbers**, which makes indexing more complex because we have more than one dimension.

 ### Vector Indexing Methods